 November 9-20, 2016: online survey to gather public input on what the City should consider as it makes decisions about long-term financial sustainability.
 Residents were encouraged to share their thoughts on the City’s current financial health and the guiding principles behind the City’s long-term financial decisions.November Survey Results

 December 5-23, 2016: online survey to gather public input from residents of Toronto on long-term financial options and strategies related to expenditure, revenue and assets.
 Residents were encouraged to provide input and advice on the long-term financial planning needed to ensure the City of Toronto runs well, spends public money wisely and delivers the programs and services residents need and want over the long term.

 December 5, 6, 7, and 8, 2016: in-person public meetings and online webcasts were held in Etobicoke, North York, Scarborough and downtown Toronto.
-Following an open house and presentation by the City Manager, residents discussed and shared input and advice on the long-term financial plan through live discussions with fellow residents, table facilitators, and subject matter experts from the City of Toronto.City Manager's Presentation (webcast recording)
+Following an open house and presentation by the City Manager, residents discussed and shared input and advice on the long-term financial plan with fellow residents, table facilitators, and subject matter experts from the City of Toronto.City Manager's Presentation (webcast recording)

 December Survey and Meeting Results